datalad-handbook/book/docs/intro/narrative.rst

 from the start.
 There are many topics you can explore, if you wish:
 Local or collaborative workflows, reproducible analyses, data publishing, ... .
-If anything seems particulary exciting, you can go ahead, read it, *and do it*.
+If anything seems particularly exciting, you can go ahead, read it, *and do it*.
 Therefore, **grab your computer, and be ready to use it**.

 Every chapter will give you different challenges, starting from basic local